webXcerpt/openCPQ/_raw/src/blog-posts/2015-03-11-background.md

 have to extend the language, the IDE, and the compiler.

 Therefore we think that it makes sense to use a programming language for modeling.
-This allows the modeler to define abstractions (functions, types) by himself without requiring changes to language, IDE, and compiler.
+This allows modelers to define abstractions (functions, types) by themselves without requiring changes to language, IDE, and compiler.
 The "modeling primitives" are provided as library functions and types.